 Maha: BJP-Sena combine set to retain power; NCP improves tally

-Maharashtra on Thursday looked set to have a BJP-Shiv Sena alliance government for another five years, even as results of the Assembly polls threw up what a former CM called an "interesting possibility" of the Sena, NCP and Congress aligning to upset the BJP's applecart.
-As per the latest results/trends, the BJP's tally in the 288-member Assembly was 102, including 63 seats where results were declared.
+Maharashtra on Thursday appeared on course to have a BJP-Shiv Sena alliance government for another term, even as results of the Assembly polls threw up what a former CM called an "interesting possibility" of the Sena, NCP and Congress aligning to upset the BJP's applecart.
+In the 288-member Assembly, the BJP won 104 seats, while ally Sena bagged 56.
+The NCP bagged 54 seats and the Congress emerged victorious in 43 seats.

-The Sena's tally was 57, including 44 results, the NCP's was 53, including 39 results, while the Congress' was 47, including 28 results.
+In two constituencies where results were yet to be declared till midnight, the BJP and the Congress were ahead in a seat each.
 In the 2014 polls, the BJP had won 122 seats, the Sena 63, the Congress 42 and the NCP 41.
 The BJP and Sena had then contested separately.
 The Sena joined the BJP-led government over a month after it was formed.

 Former CM Prithviraj Chavan said the results have thrown up an "interesting possibility", but stopped short of indicating if the Congress and NCP will align with the Sena - which he termed as the 'lesser evil' (compared to BJP) - to form the next government in Maharashtra.
 In terms of the increase in number of seats compared to the 2014 polls, the Sharad Pawar-led NCP emerged as the largest gainer, while the BJP's tally took a considerable dip.